 Poisoning with 1080 is used to minimise the impact of the introduced European rabbit (Oryctolagus cuniculus) on agricultural production and the environment.
-Other rabbit control methods include poisoning with pindone, warren fumigation, warren and harbour destruction, shooting, trapping, exclusion fencing and biological control with rabbit haemorrhagic disease virus (RHDV) and myxomatosis.
+Other rabbit control methods include poisoning with pindone, warren fumigation, warren and harbourage destruction, shooting, trapping, exclusion fencing and biological control with rabbit haemorrhagic disease (RHD) and myxomatosis.

-Poisoning with sodium monofluoroacetate (1080) is one of the most effective methods of quickly reducing rabbit numbers and is usually performed prior to harbour destruction and warren fumigation.
+Poisoning with sodium monofluoroacetate (1080) is an effective method of quickly reducing rabbit numbers and is usually performed prior to harbour destruction and warren fumigation.
 1080 is an odourless, tasteless white powder that has a special dye added for identification of the toxin.
 It is used for poisoning of rabbits by incorporating it into a suitable bait material.
-Poison bait is offered either as a concentrated trail or broadcast (scattered) in a swathe on the ground or from the air.
-Aerial baiting procedures are described Aerial baiting of rabbits with 1080.
+Poison bait is offered either as a concentrated trail or broadcast (scattered) in a swathe on the ground, or, from the air by an agricultural aircraft with a modified hopper.
+Ground baiting procedures are described in NATSOP-RAB001 National Standard Operating Procedure: Ground baiting of rabbits with sodium fluoroacetate (1080).
+Free-feeding with unpoisoned bait is performed for a number of days prior to laying poisoned baits and is an essential step in a baiting program.

-'Conventional' poisoning methods use free-feeding with unpoisoned bait on 2 to 3 occasions, usually 3 to 4 days apart, prior to laying poisoned baits.
-The 'one-shot' oats technique requires no pre-baiting.
 Rabbits are moderately susceptible to the effects of 1080; however other species, especially some native animals and birds and domestic livestock are also vulnerable to poisoning.
 Good baiting technique helps to minimise the risk to non-target species and maximise the effect on targeted rabbit populations.

-This standard operating procedure (SOP) is a guide only; it does not replace or override the legislation that applies in the relevant state or territory jurisdiction.
-The SOP should only be used subject to the applicable legal requirements (including OH&S) operating in the relevant jurisdiction.
+This National Standard Operating Procedure (NATSOP) is a guide only; it does not replace or override the legislation that applies in the relevant state or territory jurisdiction.
+The NATSOP should only be used subject to the applicable legal requirements (including OH&S) operating in the relevant jurisdiction.